-III.
+IV.
 Transfer of Content Standards

 A. The school district will transfer high school credits achieved in earlier grades or in other schools, in credit-based programs that meet district curriculum and graduation requirements, to the student’s record upon admission or completion of the experience.

-When a student transfers into the school district from another Minnesota public school district, any credits completed in the sending school district, along with scores recorded by the sending district, shall be recorded as completed with a notation indicating the identity of the school district from which the records are transferred.
+B. When a student transfers into the school district from another Minnesota public school district, any credits completed in the sending school district, along with scores recorded by the sending district, shall be recorded as completed with a notation indicating the identity of the school district from which the records are transferred.

-The school district will determine a transferring student’s grade level placement, as well as the letter grade assigned for completed courses, and credits granted toward diploma requirements in accordance with district procedures.
+D. The school district will determine a transferring student’s grade level placement, as well as the letter grade assigned for completed courses, and credits granted toward diploma requirements in accordance with district procedures.

-IV.
-Recognition of Completed Work
+V. Recognition of Completed Work

-The school district will equate high school or postsecondary level credits completed by students in other schools into equivalent course credits.
+A. The school district will equate high school or postsecondary level credits completed by students in other schools into equivalent course credits.

-The district may formally evaluate other learning experiences to declare that a transfer student meets or exceeds a specific academic standard requirement or course credit.
+B. The district may formally evaluate other learning experiences to declare that a transfer student meets or exceeds a specific academic standard requirement or course credit.

-Students must receive prior approval from the district for any courses to be completed outside the district for credits towards graduation.
+C. Students must receive prior approval from the district for any courses to be completed outside the district for credits towards graduation.